-American Airlines frequent flyer program is entering a new era.
-In 2022, American Airlines will use loyalty points to earn elite status instead of airline miles.
+American Airlines’ frequent flyer program is entering a new era.
+In 2022, American Airlines loyalty program will use loyalty points to earn elite status instead of airline miles.
 Each loyalty point counts towards status.
 Loyalty points are earned by flying American Airlines or by spending money with several partners.
 The more engagement you have with American Airlines and partners, the higher elite status you can learn.
 Elite levels are staying the same.
-Yet, the path to elite status is changing drastically.
+Yet, the path to American Airlines elite status is changing drastically.
 In this new Guide to American Airlines AAdvantage program, we will review how to earn status in 2022 and changes to the AAdvantage program.

 What are Loyalty Points

-Frequent Flyer programs have become overly complicated.
-Previously, to earn status it required a mix of spending requirements.
+Frequent Flier programs have become overly complicated.
+Previously, to earn elite status it required a mix of spending requirements.
 Members had to calculate butt in seat miles verse elite qualifying miles verse spending requirements.
 Now, American Airlines is looking to simplify their program though Loyalty points.
 Loyalty Points replace the complex formula previously utilized to determine elite status.
 Gone are Elite Qualifying Miles, Elite Qualifying Dollars, and Elite Qualifying Segments.
 Instead, nearly every American Airline mile now equals one loyalty point.

-Earning Loyalty Points
+Earning American Loyalty Points

 - Base member – 5 miles for every U.S. dollar.